Peter Schönemann: Notable work

 Schönemann's PhD thesis "A solution of the orthogonal Procrustes problem with applications to orthogonal and oblique rotation," proposed a solution to the orthogonal Procrustes problem.
 Other Schönemann papers include "A generalized solution of the orthogonal Procrustes problem", "The minimum average correlation between equivalent sets of uncorrelated factors", and "Some new results on factor indeterminacy" co-authored with M.M.
 Wang.
 Schönemann wrote also numerous book chapters, including the "Psychometrics of Intelligence" chapter in Encyclopedia of Social Measurement and the "Heritability" chapter in Encyclopedia of Human Intelligence.

 g theory

-Spearman's hypothesis asserts a correlation between the g-loadedness of IQ tests and measures of their hereditability, a concept put to work in Arthur Jensen's discussion of black—white race differences from the 1980s.
+Spearman's hypothesis asserts a correlation between the g-loadedness of IQ tests and measures of their heritability, a concept put to work in Arthur Jensen's discussion of black—white race differences from the 1980s.
 Schönemann regarded this work as resting on a conceptual confusion.